dconroy/aptos-indexer-delegation-pool/README.md

 6. Run `poetry run python -m processors.main -c config.yaml` to start indexing!

-7. (Optional) Run locally in Docker

-   - The included `Dockerfile` is already set up for you to run the example event processor in Docker.
-   - Create `config.yaml` under the `python` folder
-   - Run `docker compose up --build --force-recreate`.

 8. Query the data from database in your dApp.
 It's recommended to use SQLAlchemy for this part.